Hi, I’m Stefan!

 Work in Progress

-“Discretionary Policy under Fiscal Decentralization” | Poster | Abstract
+“Discretionary Policy under Fiscal Decentralization” | Draft | Poster | Abstract

 Migration helps to circumnavigate trade barriers, and hence multilateral resistance, by decreasing information asymmetry.
 Hereby, the skill level of migrants is of first order importance.
 We develop a tractable model of international trade adjusting for firm-level heterogeneity in worker’s skill level.
 This helps us to identify a gravity formulation which explicitly models high skilled in-migration as a reduction in iceberg costs.
 We then test this hypothesis by estimating the structural gravity equation directly with PPML with a full set of fixed effects, allowing to control for the universe of potential multilateral resistances.
 We find a significant effect of migration on trade flows.
 This effect is strictly increasing in the skill level.
-Therefore, providing empirical support to our theoretical conjecture.“Decentralized Tax Cuts and the Labor Market” (with Fabian Prettenthaler)
+Therefore, providing empirical support to our theoretical conjecture.“Decentralized Tax Cuts and the Labor Market” (joint with Fabian Prettenthaler)

 “Foot Voting on Gendered Protective Labor Rights”